-Creating a Low-Carbon Society
+Realizing a Low Carbon Future

-Although the advancement and spread of ICT have given rise to such benefits as an affluent society and convenient lifestyles, the increase in power consumption due to ICT-related equipment is placing enormous pressure on the environment.
-Fully aware of this situation, NTT Communications Group employees set targets from three viewpoints-telecommunications, offices and overseas bases-and are working together to reduce CO2 emissions.
+Although the advancement and spread of ICT have given rise to such benefits as an affluent society and convenient lifestyles, the increase in power consumption due to ICTrelated equipment is placing enormous pressure on the environment.
+Fully aware of this situation, NTT Communications Group employees set targets from three viewpoints - telecommunications facilities, offices and overseas bases - and are working together to reduce CO2 emissions.
 Particularly in the case of improvements in the energy efficiency of telecommunications equipment, which account for around 90% of total CO2 emissions from business activities, they are currently making efforts to be the first in the industry to introduce leading-edge technologies.
+These activities continue to gain in significance from the standpoint of UN Sustainable Development Goal No. 13 "Climate Action."
+While continuing activities that show a strong awareness of specific effects, we will continue to strengthen our efforts from a global perspective based on the expansion of the supply chains for our businesses.